anneliagren/Hydrologically-correct-DEM-from-LiDAR/README.md

 **Start container**

-docker run -it  --mount type=bind,source=/mnt/Extension_100TB/national_datasets/laserdataskog/,target=/data --mount type=bind,source=/mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR/,target=/code dem:latest
+docker run -it  --mount type=bind,source=/mnt/Extension_100TB/national_datasets/ditches/1m/classified,target=/data --mount type=bind,source=/mnt/Extension_100TB/Anneli/DistanceToDitch/,target=/code dem:latest

-**Select and copy relevant laztiles to new directory** python3 /code/pool_laz_files.py
+**Select and copy relevant ditchtiles to new directory** python3 /code/pool_laz_files.py

-once all data is pooled the script loop_process_new_block.py can be used to create DEM tiles without edgeeffects.
+once all data is pooled the script loop_process_new_block.py can be used to create tiles without edgeeffects.
 This script uses the json files in the metadata directory of each block and intersect the block extent with a lidar tile index file.
-All laz files that intersect that extent gets copied to a new directory.
+All raster files that intersect that extent gets copied to a new directory.
 This includes neighbouring tiles.
-DEM raster tiles are then created from the copied laz tiles but only tiles that are inside the block gets copied to the final output directory.
-This enables looping over lidar blocks and creating a seamless dem.
+Raster tiles are then created from the copied raster tiles but only tiles that are inside the block gets copied to the final output directory.
+This enables looping over lidar blocks and creating a seamless distanace to ditch raster.

 # Process all existing blocks SFA